Interpolation and Exponentially Suppressed Cosmological Constant in Non-Supersymmetric Heterotic Strings with General $\mathbb{Z}_{2}$ Twists: Summary

 Second, we have studied the massless spectra in the non-supersymmetric heterotic string models with general $\mathbb{Z}_{2}$ twists.
 Comparing non-supersymmetric models with toroidal ones, we have written down the relation between the Wilson lines.
 The massless conditions and the Wilson-line relation have been used in calculating the one-loop cosmological constant of non-supersymmetric models.

 Next, we have evaluated the cosmological constant $\Lambda^{(10-d)}$ in the region that the supersymmetry asymptotically restored. $\Lambda^{(10-d)}$ is the function of the two types of moduli: the compactified radii and the Wilson lines.
 Under the assumption of the Wilson lines, we have derived the formula which has the factor of $n_{F}-n_{B}$, where $n_{F}\left(n_{B}\right)$ is the d.o.f. of massless fermions (bosons).
 This formula is the generalized version for $d$-dimensionally compactified models from the one for $9$-dimensional models calculated in \cite{Itoyama:1986ei, Itoyama:1987rc}.
-We emphasize this formula is not only for interpolating models but also for the non-supersymmetric ones which give the same 10-dimensional supersymmetric strings in the endpoint limits.
+We emphasize this formula is not only for interpolating models but also for the non-supersymmetric ones which give the same 10-dimensional supersymmetric strings in the endpoint limits, and does not depend on the choice of all the other endpoint models.

 By using the formula, we have found out the configurations of the Wilson-line moduli where the cosmological constant is exponentially suppressed in the $Spin(32)/\mathbb{Z}_{2}$ supersymmetric endpoint model.
 In contrast, we cannot find the configuration of the Wilson lines, which give the exponentially suppressed cosmological constant in the $E_{8}\times E_{8}$ supersymmetric endpoint model.
 In addition, the stability of the Wilson-line moduli of the cosmological constant has been analyzed.
 We have found that the Wilson lines, which give the exponential suppression, correspond to the saddle points of $\Lambda^{(10-d)}$, and the global minimum of $\Lambda^{(10-d)}$ is negative in both models.
-These results imply that the moduli are unstable when $\Lambda^{(10-d)}$ is zero or positive up to the exponentially suppressed terms, and the points of stable moduli correspond to anti-de Sitter vacua.
-This is not a desirable situation for constructing realistic non-supersymmetric string models.
+These results imply that the moduli are unstable when $\Lambda^{(10-d)}$ is zero or positive up to the exponentially suppressed terms, and the points of stable moduli correspond to anti-de Sitter (AdS) vacua.
+This situation is considered undesirable in the context of string phenomenology.
+However, since one can construct perturbatively stable solutions on even AdS backgrounds in the non-supersymmetric $SO(16)\times SO(16)$ heterotic strings \cite{Baykara:2022cwj}, it is interesting to generalize the constructions of stable AdS vacua in the general $\mathbb{Z}_{2}$ twists.

 We mention that the formula with $n_{F}-n_{B}$ factor is only valid for the Wilson lines such that $\pi\cdot A_{i}\in\mathbb{Z}$ for all $\pi\in\Delta_{g}$, which give the massless states.
 The Wilson lines that give the massive states may contribute to the leading term of the cosmological constant in the case with the general $\mathbb{Z}_{2}$ twists and may realize the stable de-Sitter vacua.
 In addition, our discussion and calculation are based on the one-loop level, so it is worth calculating the higher loop corrections of the cosmological constant.